amiratag/ACE/README.md

 ```
 SOURCE_DIR: Directory where the discovery images (refer to the paper) are saved.
 It should contain (at least) num_random_exp + 2 folders:
-1-"target_class" which contains images of the class to be explained.
+1-"target_class" which contains images of the class to be explained (in this example the shoulder should be names as zebra).
 2-"random_discovery" which contains randomly selected images of the same dataset (at lease $max_imgs number of images).
 3-"random500_0, ..., random_500_${num_random_exp} where each one contains 500 randomly selected images from the data set"
 ```